‘One Punch Man’ Season 2, Episode 3 Recap, Spoilers: Saitama Knocks Out God-Level Threat Garou With One Hit

 While walking in a park, Garou saw a boy holding an almanac of heroes and monsters.
 After spending a short time reading the book, it became easier for Garou to locate all the heroes.
 Aside from the heroes’ daily routines, the almanac also revealed the techniques they use and their finishing blows.
 Garou’s next casualties were Class-A Rank 26 hero Golden Ball and another hero who has good swordsmanship.

 One Punch Man Season 2 Episode 3 featured Saitama visiting all the heroes who were defeated by Garou.
 After hearing their stories, Saitama became more interest in learning mixed martial arts.
-Saitama asked Charanko if he knew someone who can teach him mixed martial arts.
-Charanko told him to ask Bang and gave him a paper that will enable him to participate in a mixed martial arts tournament that has a prize pot of three million.
+Saitama asked Charanko if he knew someone who can teach him MMA.
+Charanko told him to ask Bang and gave him a paper that will enable him to participate in an MMA tournament that has a prize pot of 3 million.

 In order to make himself look like Charanko, Saitama decided to find a wig.
 However, when he arrived at the store, he met Garou, who immediately made a move and attacked him.
 As expected, Saitama managed to dodge and knock Garou out with just one hit.
 One Punch Man Season 2 Episode 3 showed the huge difference of power between Saitama and Garou.
 However, there is still a chance that the “Human Monster” could reach Saitama’s level when his evolution to becoming a monster is complete.